mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 	- [x] Configure Bash history such that the last 2500 commands used are written to the history file.

-	- [ ] Install the vsftpd service.
+	- [x] Install the vsftpd service.
 Ensure that it is started automatically after a reboot, and configure it such that anonymous users are able to upload files.

 	- [ ] Configure your system to use PHP version 7.1 as the default version.

-	- [ ] Add a new disk to your virtual machine.
+	- [-] Add a new disk to your virtual machine.
 On this disk, create a VDO volume with a virtual size of 1TiB.